-13 Aggregation issues Differer aggrega nt components of the potential improvements are not ted. wement is achieved in 1 or more components it is a s "the improved chain" - numerically as 1.
-Improve an be more than 1 chain improved by 1 project. ed chains by all projects are aggregated to single c value on programme level.
-14 Reporting y from 2nd full year of implementation and after the ends (1 full years after project ended).
-15 References 16 Corresponding corporate indicator Not app licable 17 Notes 18 Examples
+13 Aggregation issues Different components of the potential improvements are not aggregated. - If improvement is achieved in 1 or more components it is counted as "the improved chain" - numerically as 1.
+There can be more than 1 chain improved by 1 project.
+Improved chains by all projects are aggregated to single numeric value on programme level.
+14 Reporting Annually from 2nd full year of implementation and after the project ends (1 full years after project ended).
+15 - References 16 Corresponding corporate indicator Not app olicable 17 Notes 18 Examples